-Pierce Park is located on S. Main St, near the Chelsea Community Hospital Main entrance.
-Pierce Park is often referred to as “the park with the big rock” (which is painted by locals for birthdays and other occasions).
+Pierce Park is located on S. Main St, near the entrance of St. Joseph Chelsea Hospital.
+Pierce Park is often referred to as “the park with the big rock” (which is painted by residents for birthdays and other occasions).
 The park features a play structure, picnic tables, a pavilion, and plenty of room to run around and play.
 Visitors often enjoy playing and relaxing at the park, and then walking over to Twisters Ice Cream for a snack.

 FAQ about Chelsea City Parks

 Can I reserve space in the pavilion for a party?

 Yes.
 You can find application form and rules on the City of Chelsea website: city-chelsea.org/parks-recreation/forms, or contact the City Clerk (734)475-1771 for more information.

 The parks are open from dawn to dusk, so the actual hours will depend on the time of year.
 In short, the parks are closed when it’s dark outside.

 Who do I contact if I see something that needs attention?